issue-ops/parser/README.md

 input type.
 The type is inferred from the issue form template.
 For information on each specific type, see
 [Syntax for GitHub's form schema](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema).

+> [!NOTE]
+>
+> If the issue form template is not provided, the action will assume all inputs
+> are of type `input`.
+This means that all values will be treated as strings (no
+> transformations will be applied).

 #### Single Line